 Thanks for reaching out to me.
-I am very fortunate to be receiving a lot of emails, but very unfortunate because I don’t have enough time to respond to everyone.
+I am very fortunate to be receiving a lot of emails and very unfortunate not to have enough time to respond to everyone.
 The form below will help me get back to you.

-- a talk, please use the contact form below.
+- invite me to give a talk: please use the contact form below,

 I get these questions a lot.
 Is yours among them?